AgiGames/LeetCode-Solutions/README.md

-# Contains my own github solutions that I typed, feel free to have a look through! :D
+# Contains my own LeetCode solutions that I typed, feel free to have a look through! :D